 Attached garages with electronic door openers allow you to pull into your garage and shut the door behind you.
 Then, you can take your time unloading groceries without having to worry about someone watching you.

 Gated communities help keep people that don’t belong in your neighborhood from being there.
 For enhanced safety, get to know your neighbors.
 Know who they are and what they look like.
 This way if you do see someone that doesn’t look like they belong, you can let the police know.

 Some neighborhoods around Austin don’t have street lights.
 Look for neighborhoods with street lights and check back in the middle of the night to see if the lights are still on.
 No matter where you live, its always a good idea to install plenty of motion sensor lights around your house.
 This will help deter unwanted guests from loitering around your home.

-Fencing in your backyard will not only give you privacy, but a degree of security as well.
-If you decide to lock your gate, make sure to have some way of getting out in an emergency or fire, and you can even get a company that you can find at this website to help you build one.
+Getting a fence around your backyard will not only give you privacy, but a degree of security as well.
+If you decide to lock your gate, make sure to have some way of getting out in an emergency or fire.

 Not Near an Alley

 Alleys are great places for intruders to hide.
 Make sure your home does not back to an alley or any other places where people can hide.